Paris Packing List

-I’ve included all the essentials for what to pack for Paris in the packing list below!
+I’ve included all the essentials for what to pack for a trip to Paris in the packing list below.

 Clothes | You can’t go wrong with trousers and statement jackets in Paris!
 I would stay away from short shorts and opt instead for skirts, tees and blouses.